 - Understanding binding mechanism of IDPs.
 We try to understand the mechanistic details of binding: how molecular conformations evolve when two molecules approach to each other, make a contact, and form a bound complex.
 This information is contained in the moment of binding that can be probed only by single molecule spectroscopy.

-- Characterization of the early stage of aggregation.
-Protein or peptide oligomers are thought to be implicated in the development of various neurodegenerative diseases.
-However, oligomerization has been extremely difficult to study due to the heterogeneity of the process.
-Single molecule spectroscopy can effectively characterize this complicated process by detecting individual oligomers without separation.
+- Characterization of protein aggregation.
+Protein aggregates and oligomers are thought to be implicated in the development of various neurodegenerative diseases.
+However, oligomerization and aggregation have been extremely difficult to study due to the heterogeneity of the process.
+Single molecule spectroscopy can effectively characterize this complicated process by detecting individual molecular species without separation.

 Postdoctoral positions are available.
 To apply email a CV, bibliography, brief summary of research accomplishments, and the names of references.